bchareyre/yade-mpi/doc/sphinx/user.rst

 	from yade.params.table import *
 	print gravity, density, initialVelocity

-after the call to :yref:`yade.readParamsFromTable`, corresponding python variables are created in the ``yade.params.table`` module and can be readily used in the script, e.g.
+after the call to :yref:`readParamsFromTable<yade.utils.readParamsFromTable>`, corresponding python variables are created in the ``yade.params.table`` module and can be readily used in the script, e.g.

 .. code-block:: python